 California 1/Sepulveda Boulevard enters the Century Boulevard interchange.
 California 1 does not achieve freeway standards through here, despite the presence of multiple flyover ramps.
 Photos taken 02/13/11.

 Immediately thereafter, California 1 and Sepulveda Boulevard prepare to split.
 This is (almost) the historic southern terminus of California 7, which used to follow Sepulveda Boulevard from here north to Sylmar and was replaced in stages by Interstate 405.
-This iteration of California 7 was eliminated in 1964 when many state highways were given new numerical designations.
+This iteration of California 7 was eliminated in 1964 when many state routes were given new numerical designations.
 This intersection was realigned due to airport expansion, hence why this split is not the original starting point for former California 7.
 A more recent iteration of the California 7 designation was the Long Beach Freeway (now Interstate 710).
 Currently, California 7 is the designation for the expressway connecting Interstate 8 to the Calexico East (Garita Numero Dos) border crossing in Imperial County.
 Photo taken 02/13/11.

 The left two lanes continue north on California 1, which becomes known as Lincoln Boulevard.
 The right three lanes will connect to Sepulveda Boulevard (former California 7), which will generally parallel Interstate 405 from here north to Sylmar.
 Photo taken 02/13/11.